Category Archives: malcolmkoch, membraneart,

 Front on view: Square Root of an Expression (Quantum Sunray), Oil paint on JPP Synthetic, 905 gsm.
 Floating on silver acrylic-mirror strips and adhered to a 3mm back panel with 12mm spacers, 824h x 732w x 40d mm

 You will find my work in the large white marquee.
-Located on Bindarra Reserve which is on the northern side of the Brighton Surf Life Saving Club.
+Located on Bindarra Reserve, which is on the northern side of the Brighton Surf Life Saving Club.

-My artist statement and description of the work: My curved canvases are worked on as three dimensional objects.
-However, rather than considering the interplay between solid and space as a sculpturist does, my forethought is to return to the ‘flat two dimensional picture plane’.
-As this reflects our ingrained version of reality – that we are tied to a flat universe yet entangled with all its probabilities in the vastness of infinite space.
+My curved canvases are worked on as three-dimensional objects.
+However, rather than considering the interplay between solid and space as a sculptor does, my forethought is to return to the ‘flat two-dimensional picture plane’.
+As this reflects our ingrained version of reality.
+That we are tied to a flat universe yet entangled with all its probabilities in the vastness of infinite space.

 The ‘nothing’ tied to the cosmos!